dbcook/openrocket-database/README.md

 Installing this package does not change how OpenRocket __works__ in any way.
 It only changes what components are available for selection in the menus.

-The OpenRocket developers have expressed interest in incorporating this database into the app, replacing the outdated original parts database, but I don't know when that will happen as there has not been an OpenRocket release in several years.

-I apologize in advance for the geeky way you need to install this.
+As of the 2022 OpenRocket beta releases, this database is now being installed along with OpenRocket and you don't have to do anything special to install it.

+For the old OpenRocket 15.03, you have to do a slightly technical installation.
 It's not very complicated, but there's a bit of command line work.
 You'll need to be able to use a `git` client to grab this repo, and create a soft symlink so that OpenRocket finds the database when it starts up.

 ## Compatibility

-OpenRocket compatibility:  tested with OpenRocket 15.03 __only__
+OpenRocket compatibility:  OpenRocket 15.03 and 2022 beta releases.

 System compatibility:  works anywhere OpenRocket can run